minimul/borderhound-server/README.md

 ####  Installing additional packages
 By default, the following packages are installed.
 You can add/remove packages to this list by changing the `required_package` variable in `app-vars.yml`

+#### Postgres Backups to S3

+You'll need to configure your S3 bucket manually and add in your S3 credentials but beside those things there shouldn't be much modifications needed to the `pgbackup` role.

+I have a download and restore backup to local Postgres script that'll also take just a little bit of modification to get working for your app.
+To create the download and restore script run this command `ansible-playbook local-provision.yml`.
+You can then modified the outputted script `download.and.restore.prod.db.sh` to your hearts content.

 #### Installing Ansible locally in POSIX Systems With ASDF

 These Ansible roles work for Ansible 2.9.23.
 I suggest using the excellent [ASDF](https://asdf-vm.com) in and aid to use get the correct Ansible version installed.
 So install ASDF first and then do these steps: